naif-sameer/my-programming-docs/docs/tools/git.md

 #-------------------------------------

-# switch between branches and tages
+# switch between branches and tags
 git checkout branchName

-# combines chagnes on different branches
+# combines changes on different branches
 git merge branchName -m 'you can make a new branch'

 ```

 ## git ignore
-Add `.gitignore` file to your project in the same directory that the hidden .git directory is located. all you have to do is list the names of files that you want Git to ingore 'not Tracked' and it will ignore the file.
+Add `.gitignore` file to your project in the same directory that the hidden .git directory is located. all you have to do is list the names of files that you want Git to ignore 'not Tracked' and it will ignore the file.

-## types of regular merage
+## types of regular merge

-1. Fast Forawrd.
+1. Fast Forward.

 2. Slow forward